SS John Grafton

 John Grafton was a 315-ton ship built in 1883.
 It was bought by Japanese army officer and intelligence agent Akashi Motojiro in 1905 to aid an armed uprising in Finland.
-This was done nominally in the name of a sympathetic London wine merchant.
+This was done nominally in the name of a sympathetic London wine merchant named Robert Richard Dickenson.
 The ship sailed to Flushing and on 28 July and the ship was renamed the Luna.
 The wine merchant sold the ship to a non British firm on this day, but did not report it.
 However, a subsequent inquiry conducted by the Maritime Department of the Board of Trade in September was able to retrospectively remove the ship from the English register of shipping, avoiding embarrassment when its subsequent activities came to the attention of the Russian authorities.